-There's no doubt smartphones have changed photography forever, whether we like that or not, it has.
-In 2015, two billion people on the planet used smart phones with 90% of them taking pictures and 85% of them sharing those images on social media sites like Instagram, Twitter and Facebook.
+There are no doubt smartphones have changed photography forever, whether we like that or not, it has.
+In 2015, two billion people on the planet used smartphones with 90% of them taking pictures and 85% of them sharing those images on social media sites like Instagram, Twitter and Facebook.
 Those are some pretty big numbers and I'm convinced those numbers grew bigger in the last two years.

 But the thing is a lot of those users don't realize the full potential of their phone's camera.
 And sometimes, your camera is all you have.

 Here's my Simple list of 10 tips to kick your smartphone photography skills to the next level!